-Commissions
+Commissions and Exhibitions

-Thinking about commissioning a piece?
+Thinking about a private commission?

 Commissioning a piece: what’s involved?